 For new projects, invalid items are highlighted by default on the design canvas, with the default selection of Highlight Invalid Items.
 To turn off this option, clear this selection:

-After the highlighting option is turned on, to display validation errors for components identified as implicitly invalid, click the error icon next to the component name.
-A message displays the validation errors for the component.
-For detailed information on what causes components to be invalid and how to resolve validation errors, see Validation Rules, next.
+To display validation errors for components identified as implicitly invalid, click the error icon Validation Rules, next.next to the component name.
+A dialog displays the validation errors for the component.
+For detailed information on what causes components to be invalid and how to resolve validation errors, see

 Certain validation rules must be followed for project components to be deployed to the Harmony cloud and for operations they are used within to be executed on Harmony agents.
 These rules ensure that all parts of a project are supported and expected by the agent.
 Validation rules for workflows and operations are covered on these pages: